Skip to Content

 Location

-Hawksbill sea turtles are found along tropical and subtropical coastlines around the globe.
-These turtles prefer shallow water, especially around coral reefs, lagoons, atolls and oceanic islands.
+Hawksbill sea turtles are found along tropical and subtropical coastlines worldwide.
+They prefer shallow water, especially around coral reefs, lagoons, atolls, and oceanic islands.
+They also tend to use waters where sandy beaches are available for nesting.

 Behavior